Toltec Empire

-The Toltec Empire, Toltec Kingdom or Altepetl Tollan was a political entity in modern Mexico.
+The Toltec Empire, Toltec Kingdom or Altepetl Tollan was a political entity in pre-Hispanic Mexico.
 It existed through the classic and post-classic periods of Mesoamerican chronology, but gained most of its power in the post-classic.
 During this time its sphere of influence reached as far away as the Yucatan Peninsula.

 The capital city of this empire was Tollan-Xicocotitlan, while other important cities included Tulancingo and Huapalcalco.